XiaotongDu/XiaotongDu.github.io/_posts/2025-07-18-why-are-stablecoins-all-the-rage.md

 **What Risks Lie Ahead?**

-However, stablecoin adoption brings mounting risks.
+However, stablecoin adoption also brings mounting risks.
 China Economic Weekly warns of four major concerns: reserve shortfalls leading to redemption failures, smart contract vulnerabilities, diminished national monetary control, and increased difficulties in AML and combating illicit finance.

 In March 2023, when Silicon Valley Bank collapsed, the stablecoin USDC's issuer, Circle, revealed that approximately $3.3 billion (8% of its reserves) was held at the bank, causing USDC to briefly "de-peg" to $0.88, highlighting its vulnerability to issuer bank risk.